vasynizami/urbansmart/README.md

 ## Post-MVP

-- implement React Bootstrap for styling
 - use Vis charts library to handle the graph part of the project

 ## SWOT Analysis

 - Strengths: good grasp of class and function components, props and states, API calls within React, Router, flexbox, Teleport API documentation is well-written
-- Weaknesses: Jest, conditional rendering, no experience with rendering charts or graphs, no experience with Bootstrap
+- Weaknesses: Jest, conditional rendering, no experience with rendering charts or graphs
-- Opportunities: refresh and practice testing with Jest, learn Bootstrap, learn Vis
+- Opportunities: refresh and practice testing with Jest, learn Vis
 - Threats: API not behaving as expected